andreaskoumoundouros/chessSim/README.md

 Chess is an intense game of strategy!

-A chess game written in Rust.
+A chess game/engine written in Rust.